top of page

 That’s what you ought to write about. –Raymond Carver

-Ideal for those who write personal essay, flash, memoir, or fiction.
+This course is ideal for those who write personal essay, flash, memoir, or fiction.
 The course will be posted on Substack in May.
 Weekly lessons will be delivered to your inbox, and you will have ample opportunity to pose questions and comments and receive timely responses from me.
-The first class is free to everyone.
-Registration will open soon.
-Check back for details.

 Finding Your Essay's Heartbeat

-taught this workshop for the fine folks at Chill Subs on Substack.
+taught this workshop for the fine folks at Chill Subs on Substack in a similar format to my new class Quiet Writing..

 Take a deep dive into personal essay and leave with an essay well underway.